 Updated: Tuesday, June 30, 2020

 At Frosty Drew Observatory we recognize the risks associated with the novel (new) coronavirus in the general area.
 Though we do not believe we are the authority on telling people what they should or should not be doing.
 We offer an educational, scientific service to the public with an overall message of hope.
 We believe that during this difficult and rapidly changing situation we can take solace in the cosmos, the night sky, and the natural world.
 We are also a science based organization, and will approach this situation with the same adherence to science that we exercise with all of our decisions.
 This is part of our basis for the actions we have taken to date.
-During the month of March 2020, the RI Office of the Governor enacted Executive Orders that restrict public gatherings, with an additional executive order issued on March 28, 2020 that resulted in park closures across the state, as well as non-critical businesses (to our dismay and embarrassment firearms stores are considered “critical retail businesses” in RI).
+During the month of March 2020, the RI Office of the Governor enacted a series of executive orders that restrict public gatherings, with an additional executive order issued on March 28, 2020 that resulted in park closures across the state, as well as non-critical businesses (to our dismay and embarrassment firearms stores are considered “critical retail businesses” in RI).
 This resulted in the suspension of all publicly accessible onsite events including our Friday Stargazing Nights event.